sloganking/micrograd-rust/README.md

 # micrograd-rust

 Building my own Neural networks in Rust.
 Inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) and [related video](https://youtu.be/VMj-3S1tku0?si=0AJEx-81hEmTKzqf).
 The code was built piece by piece from the ground up by me.
-But I took inspiration from [rustygrad](https://github.com/Mathemmagician/rustygrad) when figuring out how to make the Rust borrow checker happy with a DAG.
+I also took inspiration from [rustygrad](https://github.com/Mathemmagician/rustygrad) when figuring out how to make the Rust borrow checker happy with a DAG.

 ## Installation
 - You must have [graphviz](https://graphviz.org/download/) installed for the graph pngs to be generated.